apache/flink/docs/dev/table/connectors/formats/avro-confluent.md

   -- We don't specify 'key.fields' in this case since it's dictated by the primary key of the table 'key.format' = 'raw',

-  -- In this example, the avro types of both the kafka key and value contain the field 'id' -- => adding a prefix to the table column associated to the kafka key field to avoid clashes 'key.fields-prefix' = 'kafka_key_',
+  -- In this example, we want the Avro types of both the Kafka key and value to contain the field 'id' -- => adding a prefix to the table column associated to the kafka key field to avoid clashes 'key.fields-prefix' = 'kafka_key_',